NATURAL CLEANING PRODUCTS TO MAKE AND TRY AT HOME

 Get your trusty, inexpensive spray bottle out and add about 10 ounces of filtered water, 10-12 drops of pure tea tree essential oil, and a few drops of natural dish detergent.

 Tip: This is the water filter that I use to filter the water with which I cook and clean.
 It not only provides me with a healthier water source in my home, but also gives me a more non-toxic base from which to create my home cooked meals and my homemade green cleaning solutions.
-You can choose to have it installed under your kitchen sink, or just sit it on your kitchen counter top.
+You can choose to have it installed under your kitchen sink, or just sit it on your kitchen counter top and dispense from there.

 6.)
 Gum stuck on an item of clothing?